How to use Ancient Grains and Heritage Wheat

 Savory Items

-- Spelt crackers – crisp or thin, often seasoned with seeds, herbs, or spices.
+- Spelt crackers – crisp or thin, often seasoned with herbs, or spices.

 - Spelt pasta or noodles – traditional European-style fresh pasta or gnocchi.